shumy/org.genbasic/README.md

 org.genbasic
 ============
+(EXPERIMENTAL)

-Code Generation Engine with Xtend and Eclipse EMF and Ecore Tools
+Code Generation Engine with Xtend and Eclipse EMF Using Ecore Tools and Ecore diagrams for modeling.